Crunch time for Argentina's debt revamp as IMF mission due this week

-BUENOS AIRES, Feb 10 (Reuters) - Argentina’s new government heads into do-or-die talks this week with its biggest creditor, the International Monetary Fund, seeking a deal to postpone debt payments while honoring a promise to voters to not go along with painful budget cuts.
+BUENOS AIRES (Reuters) - Argentina’s new government heads into do-or-die talks this week with its biggest creditor, the International Monetary Fund, seeking a deal to postpone debt payments while honoring a promise to voters to not go along with painful budget cuts.

 Left-leaning President Alberto Fernandez hopes to convince the Fund to rejig $44 billion in suspended loans under a plan that would avoid the kind of fiscal austerity and structural reforms the IMF typically imposes to restore nations’ finances.